mapbox/cpp/glossary.md

 ### API

 Application programming interface.
 This term is used broadly to describe how software and code can and should interact.
 In C++ programs an API describes a public set of functions that can be called, classes that can be [instantiated](#instantiate), or [static data](#static-data) that can be used.

+### ABI

+Application binary interface.
+This term refers to specific details of how an [API](#API) defintion is compiled by the [compiler](#compiler): for instance the size, order, alignment, and padding of structure members, or the definition of constants.
+Identical source code that uses identical APIs is not compatible at the ABI level when these definitions or implementation-defined details change.

 ### signal